alexwu2021/aspnet_api/aspnetapi/README.md

+# Purpose
+This is just a take-home project I did, as part of my interview efforts.
+I do not agree with the schema they asked me to accomplish.

 ### Overall Instruction for Environment Setup and Run

 # prerequisite for running this app: you need your access to a mysql instance, local or remote